leigh-hackspace/website-hugo/content/blog/2024/ws2812bled/index.md

 The [WS2812B DataSheet](/images/WS2812B.pdf) outlines the timings, but to make life easier the basics are as follows :

 A simple bit shift register configuration , each LED can have 3 colours, order as green, red and blue.
-Each colour has 8 bits for brightness.
+Each colour has 8 bits for brightness, so one byte.

 In order to send the correct configuration the following timings apply :

-A total of 1us per bit should be used, but see the observation below.
+A total of 1us(1000ns) per bit should be used, but see the observation below.

 To send a 0, a signal should be held high for between 0.250us (250ns) and 0.550us (550ns), and then low for between 0.700us(700ns) and 1us (1000ns)
 To send a 1, a signal should be held high for between 0.650us (650ns) and 0.950us (950ns), and then low for between 0.300us(300ns) and 0.450us (450ns)